Dr Veronique Lane

 Profile

-Prior to my current post, I have been Visiting Assistant Professor at Wesleyan University in the US, and Postdoctoral Research Fellow funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).
+Prior to Lancaster, I have also taught French and comparative literature as Visiting Assistant Professor at Wesleyan University in the US, and have been awarded a Postdoctoral Research Fellowship by the Social Sciences and Humanities Research Council of Canada (SSHRC, $85,000).

 At Lancaster, I teach translation theory and practice; modernism; mental health and mental disorders; I supervise MA and PhD students in these areas, and am an active member of the Health Hub.
 I also serve as Dissertation Convenor in the School of Global Affairs and Deputy Chair of the Faculty Research Ethics Committee.

-I have edited and contributed to the first book theorizing literary back-translation, with collaborators from the US to the UK, France, Italy, Turkey and China (Edinburgh University Press, 2025).
+Recent publications include two edited volumes in L'Esprit Créateur (Johns Hopkins UP, 2018) and Translation and Literature (Edinburgh UP, 2020), and the first book theorizing literary back-translation with case studies by leading scholars from the US to the UK, France, Italy, Turkey and China (Edinburgh University Press, 2025).
 I'm also the creator and admin of the website Literary Back-Translation: if you know a literary back-translation which isn't in the online catalogue, please get in touch through the contact form.
-All contributions are gratefuly acknowledged on the website.
+All contributions are gratefuly acknowledged on the website: <https://literarybacktranslation-edinburghup.simdif.com>

-My current research and engagement activities include workshops designed with mental health practitioners to improve the cognition of patients with schizophrenia, support group sessions for caregivers, and the publication of my second monograph on translation, cognition and mental health (also forthcoming from Edinburgh University Press).
+My current research and engagement activities include workshops designed with mental health practitioners to improve the cognition of patients with schizophrenia, support group sessions for caregivers in collaboration with the S&PAA, and the publication of my second monograph on translation, cognition and mental health (also forthcoming from Edinburgh University Press).